pallets-eco/flask-mail/docs/index.rst

     with app.open_resource("image.png") as fp:
         msg.attach("image.png", "image/png", fp.read())

-See the API for details.
+See the `API`_ for details.

 Unit tests
 ----------

-When you are sending messages inside of unit tests, or in a development environment, it's useful to be able to suppress email sending (although you can also set up Lamson as a test mail server on your local machine - see the Lamson documentation for details).
+When you are sending messages inside of unit tests, or in a development environment, it's useful to be able to suppress email sending.

 If the setting ``TESTING`` is set to ``True``, emails will be suppressed.
 Calling ``send()`` on your messages will not result in